VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Introduction

-\begin{itemize} \item We introduce \model, a framework that formalizes the problem of malicious prompt detection by leveraging unlabeled user prompts in the wild.
+\item We introduce \model, a two-stage learning framework that formalizes the problem of malicious prompt detection by leveraging unlabeled user prompts in the wild.
 This formulation offers strong practicality and flexibility for real-world applications.

-\item We introduce a scoring function derived from VLM representations to estimate the likelihood of a prompt being malicious, enabling effective classification in unlabeled data.
+\item We introduce a principled scoring function derived from VLM representations to estimate the likelihood of a prompt being malicious, enabling effective classification in unlabeled data that is robust to realistic prompt variations.

 \item We conduct extensive ablations to understand the efficacy of various design choices in \model, and validate its scalability to large VLMs and different malicious data.
 These findings offer a systematic and comprehensive understanding of how to leverage unlabeled data for malicious prompt detection, providing insights for future research.